Zahin-Tajwar/Text-Analyzer/README.md

 # Text-Analyzer
+It's a simple program written in Python.
-A program that outputs the percentage of each alphabet used in a text file.
+It takes a text file as input & outputs the percentage of each alphabet used in a text file.